 Like all assets in the Fund, virtual currencies must be disclosed at market value at year end on the SMSF Financial Statements and Tax Return.
 The unrealised gains or losses will not be taxed as virtual currency is treated as a CGT asset.

 The Tax Office has issued several practical guidelines regarding the taxation treatment of virtual currency.
 An SMSF that is investing in virtual currencies may be subjected to capital gains tax rules when Trustees dispose of the virtual currencies as virtual currencies receives similar tax treatment as shares.

 Although virtual currencies may be of similar nature as foreign currency, the Tax Office Determination (TD 2014/25) notes that virtual currency is considered to be foreign currency for the purposes of Division 775 of the Income Tax Assessment Act 1997.
 For more details, we’ve included the ATO guidelines here for your reference:

-For more information on investments in Bitcoins in an SMSF, please see our Bitcoin page here.
+For more information on investments in Bitcoin using an SMSF, please see our Bitcoin page here.